 Backups are essential for ensuring data security.
 In this guide, I will walk you through setting up Restic, a fast and secure backup tool, to work with Wasabi S3-compatible storage on Debian 12 Bullseye.

-This tutorial uses the Wasabi region Osaka (ap-northeast-2
+This tutorial uses the Wasabi region Osaka (ap-northeast-2) and a bucket named bucket-osaka-sandbox.

 We will organize backups using subdirectories and tags for each virtual machine.